Updated on June 11th, 2020

 Top tip: To preserve the terraces, water flow to the pools is controlled and that means it won’t always look like what it does on the postcards.
 The particular pools that you always see in photos are actually only full about 25% of the time, so if you’re there the other 75%, you might not get the postcard-perfect views you were expecting, but it’s still stunning.

 Water babies rejoice, Turkey is the ideal location for a holiday on the water.
-Spend your day sailing between hidden bays, eating fresh seafood from local restaurants, discovering small coastal cities and then toast to your adventures with some raki on deck under the stars.
+Spend your day sailing between hidden bays in the Mediterranean, eating fresh seafood from local restaurants, discovering small coastal cities and then toast to your adventures with some raki on deck under the stars.

 I haven’t done a Turkey sailing trip myself (yet) but I can recommend two companies that run them if you want to add some sea time to your Turkey itinerary.
 Travel Talk is who we did our brilliant 9 day Turkey tour with last year, and they have an 8-day sailing tour on a traditional Turkish gulet.
 Or if you’re keen for something a bit fancier, Medsailors (who I sailed with in Croatia) have a Turkey route where you can choose from a yacht or a catamaran.